cdeucher/kubernetes-concepts-from-zero-to-god/README.md

 ## kube-apiserver
+  - The Kubernetes API server validates and configures data for the api objects which include pods, services, replicationcontrollers, and others. <a href="https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/">Link</a>

 ## kube-scheduler
 ## kube-controller-manager
+## kube-proxy
 ## etcd
   - A distributed, reliable key-value store for the most critical data of a distributed system. <a href="https://etcd.io/">Link</a>
   - What is etcd? <a href="https://www.redhat.com/en/topics/containers/what-is-etcd">Link</a>